 Studying the form of the younger players further down the rankings, in both the men’s and women’s games, could lead you to a great chunk of value when they are drawn against a previously fine player who is reaching the end of their peak.
 This might not necessarily mean the day Federer loses in the first round at Wimbledon to a wildcard rookie, but rather when a player who has been clinging on to a top-10 ranking for a couple of seasons faces a young, energetic, hungry competitor who has been showing signs of vast improvement in the months leading up the tournament.
 Research, as ever, is the key.

 There are, though, certain patterns that you can look out for.
 For example, some players, and Andy Murray was especially guilty of this until very recently, will often win their matches but rarely without conceding a set.
 As such, he will offer good value in the 3-1 set betting, as many will automatically assume he should win 3-0 against massively inferior opponents.
 Other things to look out for are slow starters – does a player regularly lose the first set but still come back to win?
-There are lots of similar traits and trends that can help you make money from betting on tennis but as said, you have to put in the time to find them.
+There are lots of similar traits and trends that can help you when it comes to placing successful bets on tennis but, as said, you have to put in the time to find them.

 Grand Slams (Majors)